Erodynamics/TF2Translation.JPtoEN/README.md

 # TF2Translation.JPtoEN
 Translates the Japanese UI to English.
+Some multiplayer elements cannot be translated as those changes would need to be done server side.
 USE WITH JAPANESE TITANFALL 2, DOES NOT COME WITH JAPANESE VOICE OVERS.

 Installation instructions:
 1. Install the Northstar Client (https://github.com/R2Northstar/Northstar/releases)